Čáslav: Sights

-The Church of Saints Peter and Paul is an early Gothic building from the end of the 13th century.
-The building included the Romanesque Church of St. Michael from the 11th century (today's sacristy), which originally stood here.
+The main landmark of Čáslav is the Church of Saints Peter and Paul.
+A Romanesque church from the 12th century dedicated to St. Michael originally stood in its place.
+At the end of the 13th century, it was completely rebuilt in the early Gothic style.
+However, part of the old church was incorporated into the new church as the sacristy and has remained preserved to this day.
+In the 14th and 15th centuries, the church was further expanded.
+The Renaissance reconstruction took place in 1537–1539.
+The church tower was rebuilt many times due to frequent fires.
+In 1908–1911, the church was renovated by the architect Kamil Hilbert and cleaned of newer modifications.
+It is considered one of the most successful works of this architect.

 The town area was delimited by walls, which are preserved in one third of their original length.
 A unique monument of the Čáslav Gothic fortifications is the cylindrical Otakar's Tower, which stood at the Brod Gate.

-Čáslav Town Museum, one of the oldest regional museums in Bohemia, was founded in 1864.
-Its building is from 1884.
+Čáslav Town Museum was founded in 1864, which makes it one of the oldest regional museums in Bohemia.
+The museum building dates from 1884.

 The synagogue was built between 1899 and 1900 in Moorish style, designed by architect Wilhelm Stiassny.
 It was used until 1939 by the local Jewish community, which was then almost totally wiped out during the Holocaust.
-After World War II the abandoned building saw use as a warehouse, and then (between 1970–1989) as a gallery.
+After World War II, the abandoned building was used as a warehouse, and then (between 1970 and 1989) as an art gallery.
 In 1994, however, it was returned to the Jewish Community in Prague and has recently been restored.

 In 1910, part of the skull of the Hussite general Jan Žižka was discovered in Čáslav parish church.
 The skull is exhibited in Žižka's Hall of Čáslav Town Hall.